 A courtroom is a place of rituals and formalities.
 There are established rules of behavior, since times immemorial, which have to be followed by everyone who enters it.
 They are unwritten and unspoken yet signify an integral part of the overall make-up of the courtroom.

 The judge who presides the court is the primary authority in the room.
-In front of the judge, everyone has to know and observe basic courtroom etiquettes.
+In front of the judge, everyone has to know and observe basic courtroom etiquette.
 This signals to the judge that one respects the legal process and the judge’s role as the representative of the Constitution and Rule of Law.
 It also shows him that you are prepared and very serious about presenting your case to the utmost sincerity.

 Do’s in a Courtroom

 - Be clean.
 It is important to wear neat and clean clothes when you are going to court.
 Business casual is the preferred form of attire.
 In India, lawyers are asked to wear black and white only.
-Although, in foreign countries, other colors which are not too bright are also allowed.
+Although, in foreign countries, other colors that are not too bright are also allowed.
 This is applied uniformly to both males and females.
 Apart from attire, it is imperative to check that hair is proper, and shoes are clean.
 Further, phones should be switched off as soon as one enters the courtroom.
 If these tips are followed, they are bound to impress a judge.

 - Stand when the judge enters the room.
 Do stand when the judge enters the room, and while you are presenting your case to him/her.
 It is looked down upon if the lawyer is not standing when his/her case is in motion.

 - Address the judge as ‘Your Honor.’
-This practice has been in our courtrooms since centuries and is still a sign of respect when done.
+This practice has been in our courtrooms for centuries and is still a sign of respect when done.
 As the judge is the gatekeeper of the law, and one is supposed to honor the law, it is impressive if the lawyer addresses the judge as ‘your honor.’
 This is only restricted to a judge and does not extend to any court clerk or other non-judge officials.

 - Be audible.
 Stenographers are appointed so as to record each and every argument presented in the court.
 For this reason, it is important for the lawyers to be audible at all times.
 You should not mumble or speak amongst yourselves.
 Such practices are looked down upon.
 Be clear in a way that the judge and record keepers can hear you at all times.

 - Use proper language and speak in complete sentences.
 You should avoid slang, cursing, accusations, sarcasm, eye-rolling, or making faces.
-These gestures are termed as disrespectful behavior.
+These gestures are termed disrespectful behavior.
 Rude words should not be used to address anyone, especially your opposition and the judge.

 - Prepare before every hearing.
 Preparation is the key to success.
 It is imperative to prepare before every hearing.
 You should know your facts, your opening arguments.
 It doesn’t look well on the lawyer if s/he is reading from a paper.
 It is good to assume that the judge does not know anything about the case and then give him/her an overall picture.
 A good way to start is to prepare your opening sentences and then work with the flow.